Here are our top fan favorite dessert recipes! Everyone loves these tasty treats that are easy to make and range from healthy to decadent.

 First up in our favorite dessert recipes: cookie cake!
 This chocolate chip cookie cake is 100% more delicious than a store bought cookie cake.
 (We think, at least!)
 The rich chocolate chunks and a hint of orange zest make it seriously irresistible: the flavor is oh so real.
 The texture is perfectly soft and chewy.
 Everyone will ooo and ahh about this one!
 (All our family does.)

-This Chocolate Mug Cakerecipe comes out insanely fudgy and 100% delicious!
-It’s got a secret ingredient that makes a delightfully rich flavor.
+This Vanilla Mug Cakerecipe comes out moist and 100% delicious!
 The hardest part?
 Waiting for it to cool until you can dig in.
 Here’s our tutorial: all you need to know about how to make a mug cake – and some variations for making it your own!

 Are you ready for a supremely delicious dessert recipe?
 Because have we got one for you!
 This chocolate zucchini cake is rich, chocolaty, and irresistibly good.
 It’s an inventive way to eat real, whole foods in dessert form, pairing zucchini and almond butter with chocolate chips.
 This cake is gluten free and dairy free and made it to family favorite status in our household.
 The zucchini makes it ultra moist, and it’s gooey and just sweet enough.
 It’s truly a stunner!